| | Dr. Alleyne's address to the I Regional

 Medicine, which has given tremendous support to the Center, especially

+when it went through difficult times.
 This will be a week full of activities and

 time for reflection on the technical cooperation that you have received